-If you are a stockholder of record of our common stock, you may vote your shares at the meeting by going to [] and using your [-digit control number] included on your proxy card.
+If you are a stockholder of record of our common stock, you may vote your shares at the meeting by going to www.virtualshareholdermeeting.com/RSL2018.
+Have the information printed in the box marked by the arrow on your proxy card available and follow the instructions.
 Even if you currently plan to attend the meeting, we recommend that you also submit your proxy as described above so that your vote will be counted if you later decide not to attend the meeting.
 If you are a street name holder, you must vote your shares in the manner prescribed by your broker, bank, trust or other nominee.